MaryNydegger/386-EDA-Project/Feedback.md

 It looks like you forgot to put in the link for your next post in Conclusion, but I'd also add a link to it when you reference it in Data Building
 Overall, simple language and easy to follow for someone who doesn't know anything about cars

-* *Tyler Smith*: Hi Mary!
+* *Daphne LeSueur*: Hi Mary!
 I just read through your data collection post!
 My favorite thing about it was when you showed examples of what the data looked like that you were collecting, especially as part of the cleaning process.
 For me there was a little bit of confusion when you talked about merging the country of origin into your table and how you tried the wikipedia page but then it wasn't really working.
 What did you end up doing when you decided to change paths?
 I would explain that a little bit more in your post!
 Great work, i thought the post was great.

 ### Part 3 - EDA